DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 The same could be said about guest room where he is going to stay.
 The prepared for them room was well-furnished, and it is been well maintained as well.

-"Hey, Kay, it is so cool!
+"Hey, Kai, it is so cool!
 The bed is so soft!"

 Rinne, who was sitting on bed, has been standing up and sitting back over and over again.